[HISTORY: Adopted by the Town Board of the Town of Mamaroneck 2-26-2003 by L.L. No. 6-2003. Amendments noted where applicable.]

 Operation of construction vehicles and equipment and all-terrain vehicles;

 Installation of dry wells, retention basins, filters, open swales or ponds; and

 Municipal action.
 The Town of Mamaroneck shall be exempt from the provisions of this chapter.

 Wetland and watercourse buffer.
-A person may conduct regulated activities within a wetlands buffer without having to obtain a wetlands permit if the person demonstrates to the satisfaction of the Director of Building Code Enforcement and Land Use Administration that the proposed regulated activity cannot be done in an area outside the wetlands buffer.
+A person may conduct regulated activities within a wetlands buffer without having to obtain a wetlands permit if the person demonstrates to the satisfaction of the Building Inspector or the Director of Building Code Enforcement and Land Use Administration that the proposed regulated activity cannot be done in an area outside the wetlands buffer.
 This exemption shall apply only where the area of land within the wetlands buffer that will be disturbed by the regulated activity is no greater than 10% of the area of the portion of the wetlands buffer located on the property of the person wishing to conduct such regulated activity.

 Any person proposing to conduct or cause to be conducted a regulated activity as defined in § 114-5 shall file an application for a permit in duplicate with the Building Department and pay the filing fee set forth in § A250-1.
 All permit applications must include the following information:

 The name, address and telephone number of the property owner and applicant, if different;